 'Make a world of difference to families': New room in Sunderland Royal Hospital for families to spend last precious hours

-Families with loved ones recieving end of life care will be able to spend their last few hours together at a new facility in Sunderland.
+Families with loved ones receiving end-of-life care will be able to spend their last few hours together at a new facility in Sunderland.

 A quiet room has been created at Sunderland Royal Hospital to provide a private space for families to come together and say goodbye to their loved ones.